Try for free

 #3 How regularly will you update your plan?

-Projects are vulnerable to changes, and factors like scope creep might require you to make some major changes to your contingency plan.
+Projects are vulnerable to changes, and factors like scope creep or scope changes might require you to make some major updates to your contingency plan.
 You should have a regular schedule for updating your plan as necessary — perhaps at the conclusion of every quarter or project phase based on your progress reports.
 It’ll likely be easiest to assign responsibility for updating the plan to one team member.

 Also read: How to Visualize Project Progress

-How to use Rodeo for your contingency planning
+How to use Rodeo Drive for your contingency planning

-Contingency planning is just one part of project management.
+Contingency planning is just one part of managing a project.
 As such, the best way to save money and keep your workflows streamlined is by using a single project management tool that has contingency planning features.

-Rodeo is an all-in-one project management software tool that eliminates the need for integrations, serving as a single source of truth for your projects.
+Rodeo Drive is an all-in-one project management software solution that eliminates the need for integrations, serving as a single source of truth for your projects.

 Build phased budgets with ease

-All projects begin with a budget in Rodeo, which ensures that your projects remain financially healthy every step of the way.
-Plus, Rodeo budgets update in real-time as you track your expenses and hours worked, meaning it’s easy to prevent overspending.
+All projects begin with a budget in Rodeo Drive, which ensures that your projects remain financially healthy every step of the way.
+Plus, Rodeo Drive budgets update in real-time as you track your expenses and hours worked, meaning it’s easy to prevent overspending.

 Should your contingency plan need to go into effect, you’ll need to act fast -– and you’ll want to have a task management system in place to help your team work as efficiently as possible.